 - Earn an unlimited 1.5% back on all your spending

-- Average credit required
+- Average credit recommended

 - Redeem rewards for cash back, statement credits and gift cards

 If you have average credit, which typically means having a FICO score of 580 to 669 or even slightly higher, you may want to look into the Capital One® QuicksilverOne® Cash Rewards Credit Card as a means for building credit with responsible use.
 This card may make it easier to get approved when other cards are difficult to attain, and although you’ll have to pay a $39 annual fee, you’ll earn 1.5 percent back for each dollar you spend.
 You can always upgrade to a card with better benefits and rewards over time, and this card will help you get there since you get unlimited access to valuable credit tools through the CreditWise from Capital One® program.

 How to choose the best credit card for a young adult

 If you’re a young adult who is ready to get a credit card but not sure which one to go for, there are several factors you should consider before you apply.
 These tips can help you choose the right card for your needs and long-term credit goals.